jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 Hello!
 This is my first post moving over to a new site built by [wintersmith](https://github.com/jnordberg/wintersmith).
-Originally I was going to use jekyll pages, but there was an issue with the latest ruby version not being available for Linux, (maybe macs are better...).
-I spent *way too much* time figuring out how to install a markdown plugin that allowed for the inclusion of Latex.
+Originally I was going to use jekyll pages, but there was an issue with the latest Ruby version not being available for Linux, (maybe macs are better...).
+I spent *way too much* time figuring out how to install a markdown plugin that allowed for the inclusion of LaTex.
 I did this all without realizing I could simply include:
 ```
 <script type="text/javascript" async
   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>
 ```
-below my article title and latex would easily render.
+below my article title and LaTex would easily render.
 Now that this roadblock is cleared, I have no excuses preventing me from writing a post about my work.

 <span class="more"></span>